The Consultation Process

 - Lump sum pension benefits are not taxable but annual pensions are taxable.
 Those who receive a return of contributions will have 20% deducted for tax.

-Aspect strongly advises member to take professional advice on all pensions and tax issues.
-Aspect works with F and W, who are independent financial advisers (LINK) who can provide such advice.
+The Aspect Group strongly advises member to take professional advice on all pensions and tax issues.
+The Aspect Group works with F and W, who are independent financial advisers (LINK) who can provide such advice.
 We also run seminars with F and W on these issues.

 Such a transfer is covered by the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).
 Where an organisation engages a contractor to carry out work on its behalf or where it reassigns such a contract no dismissals automatically occur in law.